SHAKAR-AFZAL/us-presidential-election-analysis-powerbi/README.md

 ## Project Purpose

-This project was created as part of my **data analytics portfolio** to demonstrate my ability to transform the raw data into the **meaningful insights using Power BI**.
+This project was created as part of my **data analytics portfolio** to demonstrate my ability to transform raw data into the **meaningful insights using Power BI**.

 ---